zevbaker/Byte-me/For-Loop/Readme.md

 The Average is : 5.500000

 5. Write a program in C to display the cube of the number upto given an integer.
-Go to the editor Test Data :
+Test Data :
 Input number of terms : 5
 Expected Output :